Dahmane-tech/Beautiful_Scrape/README.md

-# Web Scraping API Documentation
+# Web Scraping API Documentation (It work but not relase yet)

 Welcome to the documentation for our Web Scraping API.
 This guide will provide you with all the necessary information to integrate and utilize our API effectively.
 Whether you're a seasoned developer or just getting started with web scraping, this documentation will help you leverage the power of our API to retrieve valuable data from websites.